jnvilo/webproxy/README.md

 # webproxy

 Dockerfile to build a centos 7 base image.
-Contains certbot
+Contains certbot.
+This image is used as a base image for deploying a frontend nginx with automated certbot https configuration.

+## Use

+Todo: Add usage howto.

 ## build